 To determine whether responses were influenced by the advisor's college or unit, a linear mixed-effects model (LMM) was fitted to assess the variability in responses (treating 'College / Unit' as a random effect and excluding those who responded "Unsure").
-The fixed effect estimate for the intercept, representing the adjusted mean response across all units, was 3.57 (SE = 0.11, t = 32.3).
-The random effects variance component for the college units was small ($\sigma^2 = 0.04$), indicating minimal variability between units compared to the residual variability ($\sigma^2 = 0.89$).
+The fixed effect estimate for the intercept, representing the adjusted mean response across all units, was 3.55 (SE = 0.11, t = 32.7).
+The random effects variance component for the college units was small ($\sigma^2 = 0.033$), indicating minimal variability between units compared to the residual variability ($\sigma^2 = 0.892$).
 This analysis suggests minimal variability attributable to differences among the college units.

-B. Experience explaining requirements
+Experiences explaining requirements

-Four questions asked about the experiences that advisors had when explaining various requirements of the Gen. Ed.
+Four questions asked, in general, about the experiences that advisors had when explaining the requirements of the G.E.
 Refresh.
-Specifically, advisors were asked about the difficulty in explaining: i) Program Requirements; ii) the Purpose of Courses UNIV 101/301; iii) the Purpose of Building Connections; and iv) the Differences Between the Four Kinds of Exploring Perspectives (EP) courses.
-Figure 2 shows the Likert-scale responses (N = 97 to 99) for these four facets.
+Specifically, advisors were asked i) Difficulty in Explaining Program Requirements, ii) Difficulty in Explaining the Purpose of Courses UNIV 101/301, iii) Difficulty in Explaining the purpose of Building Connections, and iv) Difficulty in Explaining the differences between the four kinds of Exploring Perspectives (EP) courses.
+Figure 2 shows four facets, each devoted to graphing each Likert question as described above.

 Figure 2.
-Advisors' experiences explaining four aspects of the Gen. Ed.
-Refresh (1 = not a challenge/no difficulty, to 5 = considerable difficulty.)
+Advisor reported experiences explaining four aspects of the program (1=not a challenge/no difficulty, to 5 = considerable difficulty.)

-Experiences Explaining Program Requirements (Fig 2., left top corner).
-This graph displays the distribution of advisor responses concerning the difficulty of explaining program requirements.
-The modal response, 32%, is "1 - No difficulty."
-The counts decrease as the reported difficulty increases, with 8% of the respondents reporting "5 - Considerable" difficulty.
-The mean response was 2.38.
+Experiences Explaining Program Requirements (Fig 2., left top corner)

+This graph displays the distribution of advisor responses concerning the difficulty in explaining program requirements.
+The most common response (31) is "1 - No difficulty."
+The counts decrease as the difficulty level increases, with only 8 advisors reporting "5 - Considerable" difficulty.

-Experiences Explaining the Purpose of 101 or 301 (Fig 2., right top corner).
-The responses indicate that explaining the purpose of the UNIV 101 and 301 courses was the greatest challenge of the four, with 58% reporting "4" or "5 - Considerable" difficulty and only 9% reporting "1 - No" difficulty".
-The mean response was 3.44.
+Experiences Explaining the Purpose of 101 or 301 (Fig 2., right top corner)

+The responses indicate that explaining the purpose of 101 or 301 courses was the most difficult challenge of the four, with a notable concentration (31 advisors) at "4."
+The least difficulty ("1 - No difficulty") was reported by only 8 advisors

-Experiences Explaining the Purpose of Building Connections (Fig 2., bottom left corner).
-The second-greatest challenge was explaining the purpose of Building Connections (BC) courses, with 54% choosing "3" or higher.
-This question also produced the greatest variation in responses, with 22% reporting "1 - No difficulty", while 12% reported "5 - Considerable" difficulty.
-The mean response was 2.74.
+Experiences Explaining the Purpose of Building Connections (Fig 2., bottom left corner)

+The second-greatest challenge was explaining the purpose of Building Connections (BC).
+The responses are concentrated in the middle categories (2, 3, and 4), indicating moderate difficulty.
+This question also produced the greatest variation in responses, with 22 advisors reporting no significant challenge ("1 - No difficulty"), whereas 11 found it "5 - Considerable."

-Experiences Explaining Exploring Perspectives (Fig 2., bottom right corner).
-The task reported to be easiest is explaining the differences between the four kinds of Exploring Perspectives (EP) courses, with 46% reporting "1 - No difficulty."
-This may reflect the similarity between the four Perspectives and the three categories (TRAD/NATS/INDV) of the previous Tiers program.
-This experience was not uniform, however, with two advisors reporting "5 - Considerable" difficulty.
-The mean response was 1.97.
+Experiences Explaining Exploring Perspectives (Fig 2., bottom right corner)

+The task reported to be easiest is explaining the differences between the four kinds of Exploring Perspectives (EP) courses.
+A substantial majority (45 advisors) reported "1 - No difficulty," showing a strong familiarity or simplicity in conveying the distinctions among EP courses.
+This experience was not uniform, however, with 2 advisors reporting "5 - Considerable".